-1. CORPORATE INFORMATION
+1. CORPORATE INFORMATION AND GOING CONCERN

-Facedrive Inc. ("Facedrive" or the "Company") was incorporated on January 18, 2018, under the Business Corporations Act (Alberta) as High Mountain Capital Corporation and was continued on December 31, 2019, under the Business Corporations Act (Ontario).
+Steer Technologies Inc. ("Steer Technologies" or the "Company") changed its name on October 4th, 2022 from Facedrive Inc., which was incorporated on January 18, 2018, under the Business Corporations Act (Alberta) as High Mountain Capital Corporation and was continued on December 31, 2019, under the Business Corporations Act (Ontario) and its shares are publicly traded under the stock symbol STER on the TSX Venture Exchange.
 The Company's corporate headquarters is located at 44 East Beaver Creek, Suite 16, Richmond Hill, Ontario L4B 1G8.